2021 GLEQ KEY FINDINGS

 - When reflecting on the university learning experience, many graduates found “communication”, “collaboration”, “knowledge” and “perspective” gained at HKU the most valuable (see sample quotes from the open-ended comments in Figure 3).

 Detailed results at the institutional, Faculty and curriculum levels are available at the online Institutional Survey Reports System (ISRS).
 This System enables Faculties to dynamically generate survey reports at various levels and make comparisons across administration years.
 All academic staff and administrative staff with access rights granted can directly access the System after logging on to the HKU Portal account (HKU Portal > Self Service > Teaching and Learning > Institutional Survey Reports > View Reports).
 Detailed instructions on using the System are available in the User Manual, downloadable from here.

 Faculties are welcome to contact Dr. Maggie Zhao at firstname.lastname@example.org for support in interpreting and utilising survey data, and Ms. Yvonne Chan at email@example.com for technical support in using the System.

 Figure 1.
 Agreement Percentages on Perceived Attainment of University Educational Aims

 Figure 2.
-Longitudinal Tracking of Perceived Achievement of HKU’s Educational Aims
+Longitudinal Tracking of Perceived Attainment of University Educational Aims

 Figure 3.
-Concept Map and Quotes of Comments on Positive Learning Experiences
+Sample Quotes of Comments on Positive Learning Experiences